-To help them read your content, you have to make it clear which keyword is targeted for each page on your law firm’s website.
-This makes it clear not only to visitors, but also to search engines, that you are indeed a “criminal lawyer in Maryland”.
+To help potential clients read your content, you have to make it clear which keyword is targeted for each page on your law firm’s website.
+This makes it clear not only to visitors but also to search engines, that you are indeed a “criminal lawyer in Maryland”.

 To fully optimize your content for keywords, it’s important to place your keywords in the following areas of the page:

 - Title tag